LamaKing/slides_rigid/docs/source/installation.rst

 Installation
 =============

-SLIDE is written in python3.
+SLIDES is written in python3.
 The following packages are required:

 - nbsphinx==0.9.2
 - sphinx-rtd-theme==1.2.1